Washington Territory: History

 Isaac Stevens, who was appointed the territory's first governor, declared Olympia to be the territorial capital.
-Stevens was also integral in the drafting and negotiation of treaties with native bands in the Washington Territory.
+Stevens was also integral in the drafting and negotiation of treaties, such as the Treaty of Medicine Creek, with native bands in the Washington Territory.
 A territorial legislature was elected and first met in February 1854, and the territorial supreme court issued its first decision later in the year.
 Columbia Lancaster was elected as the first delegate to U.S. Congress.

 The original boundaries of the territory included all of the present day State of Washington, as well as northern Idaho and Montana west of the continental divide.
 On the admission of the State of Oregon to the union in 1859, the eastern portions of the Oregon Territory, including southern Idaho, portions of Wyoming west of the continental divide, and a small portion of present-day Ravalli County, Montana were annexed to the Washington Territory.
 The southeastern tip of the territory (in present-day Wyoming) was sent to Nebraska Territory on March 2, 1861.

 In 1863, the area of Washington Territory east of the Snake River and the 117th meridian was reorganized as part of the newly created Idaho Territory, leaving the territory within the current boundaries of Washington State, which was admitted to the Union on November 11, 1889, as the 42nd U.S. state.

 Prior to statehood, multiple settlements in the territory were contending for the title of capital.
 Among the top contenders for the title, besides Olympia, were Steilacoom, Vancouver, Port Townsend, and Ellensburg, which was devastated in a major fire shortly before statehood.
 Even after Olympia had been chosen as the capital, contention truly ended only after the completion of the capitol.